 This information explains what you need to do as a health care agent.
 It contains information about how to talk with your loved one about the care they would want if they’re not able to speak for themselves.

 A health care agent (also called a proxy or representative) is a person who makes healthcare decisions for someone if they can’t make them for themselves.
+A healthcare agent can be a friend, family member, partner, or anyone you trust, as long as the person is at least 18 years old and isn’t a member of your healthcare team.
 Choosing a health care agent is an important part of advance care planning.
 Advance care planning is the process of thinking about important health decisions when you’re healthy and don’t need to make these decisions right away.

 It can be hard to be a health care agent.
 As a health care agent, you take on the responsibility of carrying out your loved one’s wishes when they become very sick or as they near the end of their life.
 This information will help you think about what you and your loved one need to talk about to help you make decisions as their health care agent.